alvr-org/ALVR/README.md

 ## Install

-Please uninstall any other VR streaming software on your PC.
-This includes versions of ALVR prior to v12.0.
+It is recommended (but not mandatory) to uninstall any other VR streaming software on your PC, including older versions of ALVR.

 If you didn't already, install SteamVR, launch it and then close it (this is to make sure SteamVR executes its first time setup).

 Install the latest [Visual C++ Redistrubutable x64 package](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Do this every time you install a new ALVR version!

 To install ALVR download `alvr_server_windows.zip` from the [releases page](https://github.com/alvr-org/ALVR/releases), unzip it and open `ALVR Launcher.exe` (the folder path must contain only UTF-8 characters and must be editable with user privileges, do not unzip in C:\\).
 The first time you open ALVR Launcher.exe you may have to allow it in the SmartScreen prompt.

-It's important not to move the folder after the first launch.
-To keep settings from a previous installation of ALVR (>=v12.0) you can unzip over the old installation folder, but it is preferable to use the built-in autoupdater.
+If you already have ALVR v13.1.0 or greater you can upgrade with the autoupdater.

 Install the client on your headset through [SideQuest](https://sidequestvr.com/).